 When TumorGlow®️ is used, the dye latches onto any cancer cells and highlights them under infrared light giving the doctors a clear outline of tissue needing immediate removal.
 From the surgical point of view, this gives the specialist a more accurate idea of how far cancer has progressed and allows them to make a clear determination of the exact stage.

 Generally, PET scans have been used to ascertain the extent of cancer growth but that method is far from perfect and is less precise than using a visual aid like TumorGlow®️ which finds cancer cells through chemical means instead of through imaging.
-Knowing exactly where the cancerous cells gives the surgeon the ability to ensure all abnormal cells have been removed.
+The surgeon is able to ensure all abnormal cells have been removed since he knows ecaxtly where they are.

 More Optimistic Prognosis with TumorGlow®️